 We believe that technology, underwriting, and managing risk are collectively our key competitive advantage.
 We believe our proprietary technology platform and data give us a unique advantage in understanding consumers and merchants, as well as pricing risk - which we can almost always accomplish within seconds at checkout.
-Our approach to risk management is core to our business model, and has been proven to lead to low fraud rates, higher approval rates compared to traditional credit underwriting models, and low credit losses.
+Our approach to risk management is core to our business model, and has been proven to lead to low fraud rates, higher approval rates compared to traditional credit underwriting models, low losses, and highly attractive contribution profit.
 Our models have been built on more than a billion data points, including data from over 7.5 million loans and over six years of repayments.
 Furthermore, our risk management models are designed to continuously improve over time, becoming more precise and efficient with each transaction powered by our platform.